 I’ll tell you what we like to do with our cooked rapini because I feel it is the only way to describe the beauty of this green vegetable.

-The very first thing we like to do with this easy Rapini recipe is to snuggle it in-between two fresh slices of bread or as a side-dish.
+The first thing we like to do with this easy Rapini recipe is snuggled it between two fresh slices of bread or as a side dish.

-Italian Rapini salad is SO GOOD and easy to make by using cold prepared rapini adding a bit of extra-virgin olive oil and a good red wine vinegar, fresh chopped garlic and salt.
-That’s it.
-Delicious.
+Italian Rapini salad is SO GOOD and easy to make by using cold prepared rapini, adding a bit of extra-virgin olive oil, good red wine vinegar, fresh chopped garlic, and salt.

 - 3 bunches or 1lb of raw rapini

-- 1 teaspoon salt for pot of water
+- 1 teaspoon salt for the pot of water

 - 6 cloves of organic garlic minced